kent-map/chirpy/_posts/2020-06-01-broadstairs-19th-century.md

 ---
 title: "Broadstairs in the nineteenth century"
-description: "Broadstairs in the nineteenth century cultivated a deliberately quiet, respectable seaside identity that avoided the gentility of Ramsgate and the mass entertainments of Margate.
-Writers and periodicals from Dickens and Emily Shore to Braddon, the Grossmiths, and Zangwill reveal how selective tourism, modest amusements, and bathing regulations shaped the town’s social tone."
+description: "In the nineteenth century, Broadstairs maintained its reputation as a peaceful seaside town largely untouched by the commercial development of nearby Ramsgate and Margate.
+In the summer months, the sea bathing and slower pace of life attracted celebrity authors including Dickens and Wilkie Collins."
 author: Carolyn Oulton
 date: 2020-06-01
 categories: [ dickens ]